hisaj/SystemAnalysisAndDesign/documentation/Use_Cases.md

 ###Alternative Route

-* The Beneficiary enters wrong format for price:
+* The Technician enters wrong format for price:
-* Beneficiary is alerted to his error and machine does not accept input
+* Technician is alerted to his error and machine does not accept input
-* Beneficiary provides wrong quantity for product
+* Technician provides wrong quantity for product
 * System fails to calculate the individual weight of product.

 ###Non Functional Requirements